 What you'll notice in the best church websites for 2019-2020

 FIRST, the church websites won’t survive without being constructed with a responsive design.
 The main browsing platforms will be of more mobile devices.
-It will be safe to have designs and features geared toward smartphones with a capability to display the contents responsively on other devices like desktops and tablets, not the other way around.
+It will be safe to have designs and features geared toward smartphones with the capability of displaying the contents responsively on other devices like desktops and tablets, not the other way around.
 You should know that 75% of digital media are being accessed from mobile devices.
 The user interface, thus, should rely on one-hand operation with a thumb as a pointing device.
 The site should be based on a continuous-flow single page design.
 Large images, videos, texts, forms are placed vertically as a section.
 There is no need to have a top horizontal menu bar or to provide the mobile menu button to display the menu items in a compatible mode.
 Imagery is important for its strong impression but also used as a navigation to a different section of the continuous-flow web page or to link to other mobile-friendly webpages or landing pages.

 SECOND, it should load its contents quickly.
 Many popular mobile apps are getting faster and better as outperforming the old desktop software.
 The expectations of Mobile users on the speed, thus, are very high.
 As far as the speed concerns, Mobile users act as if patience is no longer a virtue.
 With any slow-moving websites, they simply move on to the next choice of the search engine result.
 The site, therefore, should utilize a lighter and faster theme as a core foundation.
 The features and functionality are now the secondary requirements of a Mobile-friendly church website.